jayshah301/userBaxture/UMS/README.md

 Data Passing: It uses a DataService to pass data between components, facilitating communication between them.

 Styling: Basic styling is applied to the application using Bootstrap to make it visually appealing.

+loadUsersFromLocalStorage(): Loads user data from the local storage if available. getUserList(): Returns an observable stream of user data. deleteUser(userId: any): Deletes a user with the specified ID. generateUniqueUserID(): Generates a unique user ID. addUser(user: any): Adds a new user to the data service. updateUser(user: User): Updates an existing user's information. saveUsersToLocalStorage(): Saves user data to the local storage. getUserById(userId: string): User | undefined: Retrieves a user by their ID. checkUserexist(useremail: string): Checks if a user with the specified email address already exists.